 Results show that the estimations of correlation functions are highly sensitive to the Argo sampling.
-Typical error for a covariance or correlation value is about 0.25-0.4 for the 2005 sampling and 0.15-0.25 for the 2013 sampling over a one year time period.

-- 10 Correlation scales (assuming an a priori knowledge of the covariance function shape) can be determined with an accuracy of about 20 to 30 km for 2005 and 10 to 20 km for 2013.
+The typical error for a covariance or correlation value is about 0.25-0.4 for the 2005 sampling and 0.15-0.25 for the 2013 sampling over a 1-year time period.
+Correlation scales (assuming an a priori knowledge of the covariance function shape) can be determined with an accuracy of about 20 to 30 km for 2005 and 10 to 20 km for 2013.
 These results are obviously dependent on the number of observation pairs available for a given spatial dx and dy lag.
-Correlation errors are also larger for the 400 km simulation because there are less independent observations of correlation. - These results show that one year of Argo observations over a 20° × 20° box does not allow estimating precise enough correlation functions.
+Correlation errors are also larger for the 400 km simulation because there are less independent observations of correlation.

+These results show that 1 year of Argo observations over a $20^{\circ} \times 20^{\circ}$ box does not allow estimating precise enough correlation functions.
 When the sampling is improved as in 2013, results are, however, significantly improved.
-These results can easily be extrapolated to longer time series (and/or larger boxes) as correlation error RMS are proportional to the number of observation pairs at a given spatial lag (see equation in Sect.
+These results can easily be extrapolated to longer time series (and/or larger boxes) as correlation RMSEs are proportional to the number of observation pairs at a given spatial lag (see equation in Sect.
 2).
-RMS errors for a four year time period will thus be divided by a faster of - in Sect.
-2).
-RMS errors for a four year time period will thus be divided by a factor of two.
+RMSEs for a 4-year time period will thus be divided by a factor of 2.
 In that case, we expect errors on correlation of about 0.1 to 0.2 and an error on correlation scales below 10 km.